Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 © Abraham Lincoln Online

 Abraham Lincoln DeathbedOn April 14, 1865, President Abraham Lincoln was assassinated by a Confederate sympathizer while watching a play at Ford's Theatre in Washington, D.C.
 Doctors who attended him recognized he was dying and moved him across the street to a boarding house owned by William and Anna Petersen.
-He was placed in a bedroom rented by William T. Clark, a Union soldier who was out for the evening.
+He was placed in a main-floor bedroom rented by William T. Clark, a Union soldier who was out for the evening.

 Lincoln's Last Moments

 Secretary of the Navy Gideon Welles entered the rear bedroom of the Petersen house soon after Lincoln arrived and noticed that "the President lay extended on a bed, breathing heavily."
 The doctors explained to Welles that Lincoln could not recover but might linger for several hours.